TrubkaU/obsidian/SDK.md

-For [[00 Mac]] it's a good tool to control sdk version ,and at all  it's a good to get all versions for [[00 Java]] as an example.
+For [[00 Mac]] it's a good tool to control the SDK version, and it's good to get all versions for [[00 Java]] as an example.

-So, visit the https://sdkman.io/ an enjoy.
+So, visit https://sdkman.io/ and enjoy.

 real good tool: